Pendine Sands: Present day

 The Ministry of Defence (MOD) acquired Pendine Sands during the Second World War and used it as a firing range.
 The beach is still owned by the Ministry of Defence; prominent signs warn of the dangers of unexploded munitions and public access is restricted.
 From Monday to Friday part of the beach is closed off because of MOD operations.
 Between 9 July 2004 and May 2010 all vehicles were banned from using Pendine because of safety concerns, but since May 2010 cars have again been allowed access.

 Parry-Thomas's car was buried in the sand dunes near the village of Pendine after his accident.
 In 1969, Owen Wyn Owen, an engineering lecturer from Bangor Technical College, received permission to excavate Babs, which he spent the next 16 years restoring.
-The car could seen on display at the Museum of Speed in Pendine village during the summer months, prior to demolition of the building for redvelopment.
+The car could be seen on display at the Museum of Speed in Pendine village during the summer months, prior to demolition of the building for redevelopment.

 In 2011, Aardman Animations claimed the world's largest stop motion film set for Gulp, a short film.
 The beach was used as a 'canvas' with some props and characters sculpted from the sand.
 The film was captured using Nokia N8, then Nokia's top-of-the-range mobile phone.
 Overhead shots were obtained via a telescopic cherry picker platform on wheels.

 On 21 and 22 June 2013, Pendine Land Speed Racing Club initiated land speed racing events again on the sands.

 The Vintage Hot Rod Association hosted their inaugural Amateur Hot Rod Races on Pendine Sands on 7 September 2013.
 Racing was open to members of the VHRA and their pre-1949 hot rods and saw 80 vehicles being timed flat out on the sands.
 This annual event involves participants from around the world.
 The event culminated in the VHRA winning a Motoring Event of the Year accolade at the International Historic Motoring Awards.

 In September 2013, Guy Martin broke the UK speed record for a bicycle ridden in the slipstream of another vehicle.
 He hit a top speed of 112.9 mph while riding behind a modified truck driven by former British Truck Racing Championship winner, Dave Jenkins.
 The preparations for the record attempt were documented in Episode 1 of a Channel 4 series called Speed with Guy Martin, first broadcast in the UK in December 2013.